On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

 \subsubsection{Non-Cartesian}

-As shown in \Figure{metrics} and Supporting Information Table \hyperref[tab:S2]{S2}, models trained and evaluated on simulated non-Cartesian (radially and spirally) subsampled data yielded similar performance to Cartesian non-rectilinear schemes.
+As shown in \Figure{metrics} and \Table{A2}, models trained and evaluated on simulated non-Cartesian (radially and spirally) subsampled data yielded similar performance to Cartesian non-rectilinear schemes.
 In general, spiral schemes outperformed radial schemes for all combinations of datasets and acceleration factors, though the difference in performance was minor.